 - All humans experience unpleasant emotions, especially during tough times. - You can practise helpful ways of calming or soothing how you feel. - You can also learn to sit with your emotions without reacting to them. - It's okay to feel any emotion. - All emotions will pass with time.

-To access additional tools for coping with stress and anxiety during the corona virus outbreak, please visit our website.
+To access additional tools for coping with stress and anxiety during tough times, please visit our website.

-www.thiswayup.org.au/coronavirus
+https://thiswayup.org.au/coping-guides/